jle-quel/death/README.md

 - `/usr/sbin/`

 ##### Anti-debugging
 To prevent the virus to run if being debugged we need to check if it is traced.
-To do that, we create a child that will try to trace his father (war).
+To do that, we create a child that will try to trace his father (Death).
 If it fails we will know that we are being debugged.
 Otherwise, the child will detach itself from the father.

 ##### Obfuscation